Silverdale (NSW)

 AreaSearch assessment of residential development activity positions Silverdale among the top 25% of areas assessed nationwide

-With around 147 people per dwelling approval, Silverdale exhibits characteristics of a growth area.
-Looking ahead, Silverdale is expected to grow by 366 residents through to 2041 based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+The new building activity shows 98% standalone homes and 2% townhouses or apartments, maintaining Silverdale's traditional low density character with a focus on family homes.
+With around 147 people per dwelling approval, Silverdale displays characteristics of a growth area.
+Looking ahead, AreaSearch estimates Silverdale will grow by 358 residents through to 2041 based on current development patterns.
+New housing supply is expected to meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development